calebmosher/pkmngo/src/sections/getting-started.md

 To get one of the first three, after you're done talking to Professor Willow, you'll see three Pokemon standing near you on the map.
 Tap the one you want and your first Pokemon encounter will start.

-[How do I capture Pokemon?](#how-do-i) Head to the [How to Play Basics]() section to find out!

-[How do I get Pikachu?](#how-do-i) According to [XX at YY](), ignore the first three Pokemon you see and walk away.
+To get Pikachu, according to [XX at YY](), ignore the first three Pokemon you see and walk away.
 After not selecting one for long enough, eventually Pokemon Go will get the hint and show you a Pikachu!

+> [How do I capture Pokemon?](#how-do-i) Head to the [How to Play Basics]() section to find out!

 ### Settings